graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 The `subgraph-*` projects are the workhorses of the federated graph.
 At runtime, each is a self-contained, independent application stack.
-Its only architectural obligation is to connect its primary GraphQL service endpoint to the shared external network, making it discoverable by the Hive Gateway.
+Its only architectural obligation is to connect its primary GraphQL service endpoint to the shared network, making it discoverable by the Hive Gateway.

-From the perspective of the runtime architecture, a subgraph is a "black box" that fulfills a schema contract.
+From the perspective of the runtime architecture, a subgraph is a "closed box" that fulfills a schema contract.
 The Hive Gateway does not know or care if a subgraph is backed by a Dgraph database, a custom Node.js service, or GraphQL Mesh wrapping a legacy API.
 It only needs to resolve the service's hostname on